 I began to smile as my mind raced back to the year 1962.
 I was twelve years old and full of piss and vinegar!
 Or as one of my uncles used to say, “loaded for bear,” although I never knew what the term meant.
 Nevertheless, it became one of my favorite sayings, at the time.

-Most of the mornings in 1962 were pretty hectic – especially, with six kids in the house!
+Most mornings in 1962 were hectic – notably, with six kids in the house!
 But my Ma was well-organized, and she would have made us our breakfast and then packed a lunch for the four oldest of us, and we headed out the door for the bike ride up Simcoe Street to Camp Samac for our swimming lessons.

 And if we were lucky, and Ma had given us each a quarter (twenty-five cents), we could stop by the Tastee Freeze across the street from Camp Samac, for the long, exhausting ride home.

 I also remember a few mornings, when Ma drove us there.
 I would get the car keys from the counter, and within a minute, I would be sitting in the driver seat of our ’55 Pontiac, with the radio on, listening to Dave Mickie, the AM jock from CKEY – which was the most popular radio station in Toronto in the early 60’s.

 Of course, I didn’t know how to drive – I was only twelve years old.
 But I would hold the steering wheel with both hands and pretend I was in a stock car race.

 Or sometimes, I’d act as if speeding along a dangerous, mountainside road.
 I would even fake a head-on crash; jumping from the car just in time, as the car rolls off the cliff.
 And just before it hit Lake Ontario, the car would explode in a flaming ball of fire!

 At the same time, my two older, and infinitely more mature sisters stood in the driveway, shaking their heads and then running to tattle tale (rat on me) to Ma.